How to make an international Interac e-Transfer?

 Interac say that Western Union money transfers via Interac e-Transfer can take as little as 30 minutes from the point that you arrange the transfer in your online banking.
 However, the exact length of time taken will depend on where you’re sending money, and will be confirmed when you log into online banking and model the transaction.

 If you’re looking for a safe and quick way to make international payments, it’s good to know that there are lots of options out there to choose from.
-You could use a Western Union money transfers via Interac e-Transfer if you want to have your recipient pick up their money in cash - or take a look at an alternative like Transferwise if you want to make the payment directly into the recipient’s bank account.
+You could use a Western Union money transfers via Interac e-Transfer if you want to have your recipient pick up their money in cash - or take a look at an alternative like Wise if you want to make the payment directly into the recipient’s bank account.

 Sources: